Da-Buche/skill-best-practices/README.md

 > It contains many examples with code snippets, you can probably re-use directly or adapt!

-### Try to use standard functions as much as possible.
+### Use standard functions.

-Do not reinvent the wheel.
+As much as possible, try to not reinvent the wheel.

 ### Write tests and specs before coding.